vidhidhakan/PYSPARK-NOTES/README.md

 # CHP 10 JOINS AND BUCKETING

-1. SORT MERGE JOIN
+1. SORT MERGE JOIN -- ONLY SORTING /MERGING /SHUFFLING IS THER ---- USE FOR LARGE TABLES
-2. HASH SHUFFLE JOIN
+2. HASH SHUFFLE JOIN --ONLY SHUFFLING IS THER  / NO SORT NO MERGE --- USE FOR MEDIUM TABLE
-3. BROAD CAST JOIN
+3. BROAD CAST JOIN -- NO SHUFFLING --- USE FOR SMALL TABLE

-# WHEN TO USE JOINS AND POINT TO REMEMBER
+# WHAT IS BUCKETING

+1. PySpark will distribute the data into a fixed number of bucket

+2. You specify the number of buckets you want the data to be divided into.
+Data rows with the same bucket key value will go into the same bucket.

+# Bucketing is beneficial when:
+WHEN U WANT TO JOIN LARGE TABLES
+FASTER FLITERING
+FASTER AGGREGATIONS

+# SYNTAX FOR BUCKETING

+1.WRITE
+2. READ
+3. JOIN

+# Key Points to Remember

+Bucketing requires that both tables are bucketed on the same column and have the same number of buckets for efficient joins.